ArchitectAK/RxKotlin-RxJava2-Android-Samples/README.md

 * `Debounce` -> Only emit an item from an Observable if a particular time span has passed without it emitting another item
 * `Single Observer` -> A Single is something like an Observable, but instead of emitting a series of values — anywhere from none at all to an infinite number — it always either emits one value or an error notification.
 * `Reduce` -> Apply a function to each item emitted by an Observable, sequentially, and emit the final value
-* `Buffer` -> periodically gather items emitted by an Observable into bundles and emit these bundles rather than emitting the items one at a time
+* `Buffer` -> Periodically gather items emitted by an Observable into bundles and emit these bundles rather than emitting the items one at a time
-* `Filter` -> emit only those items from an Observable that pass a predicate test
+* `Filter` -> Emit only those items from an Observable that pass a predicate test
-* `Skip` -> suppress the first n items emitted by an Observable
+* `Skip` -> Suppress the first n items emitted by an Observable
+* `Sacn` -> Apply a function to each item emitted by an Observable, sequentially, and emit each successive value

 ## TODO